CBQ: Cross-Block Quantization for Large Language Models: Method

-\subsection{Coarse-to-fine Pre-processing}
+\subsection{Coarse-to-fine pre-processing}

-Figure 1 illustrates the block-by-block visualization of the weight distribution of the last fully connected (FC) layer, as well as the channel-by-channel visualization of the activation distribution within one block.
-It is observed that outliers in both weights and activations contribute to larger reconstruction errors between the quantized and floating-point (FP) models.
-To address this, we analyze the outlier distribution and propose an coarse-to-fine pre-processing strategy to suppress outliers and reduce reconstruction difficulty.
+Outlier handling is crucial in quantizing LLMs.
+Figure~\ref{smooth} in Appendix~\ref{cfp_theoretical} illustrates the prevalent outliers in weights and activations, which pose significant challenges to the quantization process.
+Although there are many existing studies based on outliers problem, these studies typically focus on outliers in either weights or activations individually, such as in~(\cite{chee2024quip, wei2022outlier, Xiao_Lin_Seznec_Demouth_Han_2022}).
+However, there is no precise strategy that can simultaneously detect and handle outliers in both weights and activations.
+This single-mode approach can potentially damage normal activation channels and weights due to incorrect outlier detection.
+To address this issue, we discard the previous assumption of normal distributions for weights and activations~(\cite{wu2023zeroquant}), and based on statistical principles~(\cite{massart2005visual}), propose a coarse-to-fine pre-processing strategy to decouple the outlier handling in activations and weights.
+Relevant theoretical details can be found in Appendix~\ref{cfp_theoretical}.

-\paragraph{Coarse-grained Detection.} The comprehensive algorithm for outlier detection is presented in Algorithm 1.
-The algorithm consists of two stages.
-In the first stage, we perform coarse-grained detection by calculating the lower and upper quartile values ($Q_1$ and $Q_3$) and the interquartile range ($IQR$) in the numerical distribution (either activations or weights).
+The comprehensive algorithm of the outlier detection is illustrated in Algorithm~\ref{pseudocode} in Appendix~\ref{CFP}, which is divided into two stages. \paragraph{Coarse-grained detection.} In the first stage, we perform coarse-grained detection by calculating the lower and upper quartile values ($Q_1$ and $Q_3$) and the interquartile range ($IQR$)~(\cite{massart2005visual}) in the numerical distribution (either activations or weights).
 Based on these calculations, we obtain a coarse outlier set $O = \{ x | x > T, x \in X \}$, where $T = Q_3 + \lambda_1 IQR$ and $\lambda_1$ is set to 1.5.
 This stage greatly reduces the search space for outlier detection.